Have your 23andMe DNA Data? Test for autism genetic variants with the Gene Health Report. Learn more:

 Even though the genetic testing for ASD continues, the results we have obtained so far help divide autism and ASD into different categories, leading to each condition and disorder being diagnosed and managed differently.

-Once all these findings are integrated into a more organized format, each patient will be able to receive personalized diagnosis and treatment based on the variations seen in him/her.
+Once all these findings are integrated into a more organized format, each patient will be able to receive a personalized diagnosis and treatment based on the variations seen in him/her.

 Some genetic mutations coexisted with other comorbidities and conditions like seizures and diabetes.
 It is also interesting to note that these genetic variations always occur along with other connected genetic mutations and not in isolation.

-So, what is the purpose of genetic testing for ASD?
 It must be made clear that genetic testing does not diagnose autism in an individual.
 These tests only help in identifying any genetic or chromosomal changes.

 Also, there is no single test that can point out an increased risk of ASD.
 So then, why should one advise a genetic test for ASD?